markkong30/rail-react-samsung-galaxy/README.md

 # README

 This project aims to create a minimal clone of Samsung Galaxy S22 Ultra landing page, and a checkout session for purchase.
 The original website is on https://www.samsung.com/hk_en/smartphones/galaxy-s22-ultra/.
+The website is optimized for medium to large screens where it is NOT designed for mobiles or small screens.

 Languages: React JS, Ruby on rails